Thrunite TN12 v4 Tactical flashlight review

 The TN12 v2 has a shiny coating that is not particularly beautiful, but there is nothing to complain about the build quality.
 I couldn’t find any problems with the anodization.
 The O-rings on both ends of the battery tube were slightly lubed.
 No lube on the threads though.

-Body and tailcap have both relatively rough knurling, which helps to increase grip.
+The body and tailcap have relatively rough knurling, which helps your grip.

 The threading on both sides of the body is done very well.
 You can tell that by untwisting the tailcap a few times and putting it back on.
 With some flashlight, you might have some difficulty screwing the parts together, but with the TN12 everything goes super smooth.

 I haven’t tested the strength of the pocket clip, but it feels pretty sturdy.

 LEDs, Lens, Bezel, and Reflector

 According to Thrunite, the TN12 v4 uses a CREE XPL v6 LED.
 I can’t really see what version number it is, but it definitely looks like an XP-L LED with a normal silicone dome.
 The LED is centered really well in the middle of the reflector.
 At the time I bought this light I wasn’t able to choose the NW version so I have to do it with the CW version.

 The reflector is smooth and relatively deep.
 This increases the distance the beam can travel.
 Although both parts of the battery tube can be unscrewed, the bezel is glued.
 Without force or heat, you won’t be able to take the bezel off.
 If you want to replace the LED you have to use some force or heat.